 170 IAC 4-8-4 Demand-side management program evaluation

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

-Affected: IC 8-1-8.5; IC 8-1.5
+Affected: IC 8-1-8.5

 Sec.
-4. (a) When seeking commission approval for cost recovery, DSM incentives, or lost revenue, a utility shall develop a process and load impact evaluation plan to assess implementation and quantify the impact on energy and demand of the demandside resource.
-The evaluation plan must include the following:
+4. (a) When seeking commission approval for cost recovery, DSM incentives, or lost revenue, a utility shall develop and submit to the commission an EM&V planto assess implementation and quantify the impact on energy and demand of the demand-side resource.
+The EM&V plan must include the following:

 (1) The type and timing of the measurement activity used to evaluate a demand-side resource.